Course responsible: TBA

 Before coming to UNIS the students will spend a week on reading key literature and prepare an oral presentation on an assigned topic.
 The course will include lectures, seminars, fieldwork and project work and will be divided into the following three parts: 1) lectures and seminars 2) fieldwork and 3) supervised work on field results.

 - The course will start with two weeks of lectures and seminars at UNIS.
-During these weeks, each student participant will give an oral presentation based on the pre-assignment reading.
+During these weeks, each student will give an oral presentation based on the pre-assignment reading.
 Lectures and seminars are designed to prepare students for the fieldwork.

 - Fieldwork will be carried out at several sites in the Isfjorden area during a six-day cruise.
 We will study the glacial geomorphology of forefields and ice margins at a range of different glacier types.
 The focus of our fieldwork will be to apply sedimentological, geomorphological and geophysical field techniques to investigate the internal structure and the aerial distribution of glacial landforms.
 Evenings on the cruise will be used to debrief the student groups on their fieldwork.

-- After the cruise, student participants will spend supervised time at UNIS working on processing and compiling and interpreting the field results.
+- After the cruise, students will spend supervised time at UNIS working on processing and compiling and interpreting the field results.
 The students will present their field results in the form of a written scientific report and via poster presentation.

 Total lecture hours: 16 hours